NCAA Division I: Old rules pre-July 1, 2025

-The term "counter" is also key to this concept.
+The term "counter" was also key to this concept.
 The NCAA defines a "counter" as "an individual who is receiving institutional financial aid that is countable against the aid limitations in a sport."

-The number of scholarships that Division I members may award in each sport is listed below.
+The number of scholarships that Division I members could award in each sport is listed below.
 In this table, scholarship numbers for head-count sports are indicated without a decimal point; for equivalency sports, they are listed with a decimal point, with a trailing zero if required.

+New rules since July 1, 2025

+Following the 2024 settlement of the House v.
+NCAA legal case, scholarship limits were replaced by roster limits in all sports.
+These limits, which took effect in 2025–26, apply to members of conferences that were defendants in House (the "Power Four" conferences and the Pac-12 Conference, which had "power" status before its 2024 collapse), plus programs that opted into the House framework.

+Student-athletes who had been on NCAA teams before 2025–26 and had athletic eligibility remaining were granted a blanket exemption from roster limits.
+The NCAA created a database of such individuals, and anyone listed in that database can be on a roster without counting against roster limits.

+† = While Track & Field (indoor) and Track & Field (outdoor) are considered to be two distinct sports, the new NCAA scholarship rules lists only Track & Field with roster limits of 45 for men and 45 for women.
+The old rules had one scholarship limit for Track & Field and Cross Country combined; 12.6 for meen and 18 for women.

 Rules for multi-sport athletes

 The NCAA also has rules specifying the sport in which multi-sport athletes are to be counted, with the basic rules being: